Wind-River/ci-scripts/README.md

 docker group.
 Currently if the host docker group has guid 995 to 999, this will enable access.

-If the host docker group does not have guid in this range it will be necessary to run:

-    sudo chmod 666 /var/run/docker.sock

-To enable access.
+If the /var/run/docker.sock does not sufficient permissions, the swarm client image will attempt to enable world rw permissions on the socket before attempting the build.

 ### Starting Jenkins